 It’s all good but how do you know these are working?

 Since we’re data geeks, we talk in KPIs.
-Implementing a structured marketing strategy for your online stores should give you the following impact:
+Implementing a structured marketing strategy should give you the following impact:

 To wrap up